SSWConsulting/SSW.Rules.Content/rules/allocate-expenses-per-office/rule.md

 ---
-seoDescription: "Learn how to accurately allocate expenses per office in a multi-location business, improving financial reporting and cost management."
+seoDescription: Learn how to accurately allocate expenses per office in a multi-location business, improving financial reporting and cost management.
 type: rule
 title: Do you know how to allocate expenses per office?
 uri: allocate-expenses-per-office